Central stability for the homology of congruence subgroups and the second homology of Torelli groups: High connectivity results

 \section{High connectivity results}

 As is common in stability arguments, our proofs will involve establishing high connectivity for certain spaces with actions of our families of groups.
 We start out in \autoref{SecSimplicialReview} with a review of simplicial complexes and semisimplicial sets, and an overview of techniques to prove that their geometric realizations are highly connected.
 Then in \autoref{SecAlgebraReview} we review elementary properties of free modules and symplectic structures over PIDs.
-Finally, in \hyperref[SecPB]{Sections \ref{SecPB}} and \ref{SecSPB}, we prove that the relevant spaces are highly connected.
+In \autoref{SecPB} we prove some new high connectivity results for spaces relevant to stability for general linear group representations.
+In \autoref{SecSPB}, we review results from the literature concerning high connectivity of spaces relevant to stability for symplectic group representations.